Yash-P-Agarwal/Razorpay-Clone/README.md

 ⭐ Razorpay Clone ⭐

-This project is a website designed to replicate the user interface of the popular Indian payment gateway, Razorpay.
+A fully responsive website designed to replicate the user interface of the popular Indian payment gateway, Razorpay.
+This project showcases a clean and modern UI built with HTML, CSS, and TailwindCSS.

+🚀 Features
-⭕ The website is fully responsive and adapts seamlessly to different screen sizes.
+Fully responsive design that adapts to all screen sizes.

-📌 Tech Stack: HTML | CSS | TailwindCSS
+Sleek, modern UI closely resembling the Razorpay payment gateway.
+Built using TailwindCSS for easy customization and scalability.

+💻 Tech Stack
+HTML – For structuring the content of the website.
+CSS – For styling the elements and layout.
+TailwindCSS – A utility-first CSS framework for rapid UI development.